MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-dependency-version-conflict.md

 #### Use Azure SDK BOM

-Use latest stable [Azure SDK BOM](https://search.maven.org/artifact/com.azure/azure-sdk-bom) and don't specify versions on Azure SDKs and their dependencies in your POM file.
-When applicable, make sure you're also using [Azure Spring Boot BOM](https://search.maven.org/artifact/com.azure.spring/azure-spring-boot-bom/).
-Using Azure BOMs avoids version conflicts within Azure ecosystem and between Azure ecosystem and application.
+Use latest stable [Azure SDK BOM](https://search.maven.org/artifact/com.azure/azure-sdk-bom) and don't specify Azure SDK and dependency versions in your POM file.
+When applicable, use [Azure Spring Boot BOM](https://search.maven.org/artifact/com.azure.spring/azure-spring-boot-bom/).
+Dependencies listed in the Azure SDK BOM are rigorously to avoid dependency conflicts.

+#### Avoid unnecessary dependencies

+Remove dependencies if you can - sometimes we find ourselves with dependencies on multiple libraries that provide essentially the same functionality.
+Such unnecessary dependencies expose applications to security vulnerabilities, version conflicts, support and maintenance costs.

-#### Adjust library versions
+#### Update dependency versions

-If issue persists after switching to latest BOM, identify libraries causing conflict (see [Dependency tree](#dependency-tree)).
-If possible, update their version to avoid conflict.
-Avoid downgrading Azure SDK version to match dependency versions - it may expose your application to known vulnerabilities and bugs.
+If switching to the latest Azure SDK BOM does't help, identify libraries causing conflict (see [Dependency tree](#dependency-tree)) and what uses them.
+Try updating versions - it is good practice to keep dependencies up to date as it protects against security vulnerabilities, and often brings new features, performance improvements, and bug fixes.

+Avoid downgrading Azure SDK version as it may expose your application to known vulnerabilities and issues.

 #### Shade

-Sometimes there's no combination of libraries that work together.
-In this case, you may create a single 'shaded JAR' file including the library and all its dependencies, with the packages renamed into a different namespace to avoid conflicts.
+Sometimes there's no combination of libraries that work together and shading comes as the last resort.
+Shading allows including dependencies within JAR at build time, renaming packages, and updating application code to use the code in the shaded location.
+Diamond dependency conflict is no longer an issue as we now have two different copies of dependency.

-You may shade library that has conflicting transitive dependency or direct application dependency:
+You may shade library that has conflicting transitive dependency or a direct application dependency:

 1. **Transitive dependency conflict**: for example, third-party library `A` requires Jackson 2.9, which is not supported by Azure SDKs, and it's not possible to update `A`.
-Create a new JAR, which includes `A` and shades Jackson 2.9 (you may include other dependencies in the same package).
+Create a new JAR, which includes `A` and shades Jackson 2.9 (and optimally other dependencies of `A`).
 2. **Application dependency conflict**: your application uses Jackson 2.9 directly and while you're working on updating you code, you can shade Jackson 2.9.
 Check out the example below.

 **Note**: shading Jackson into application JAR doesn't resolve version conflict - it only forces single shaded version of Jackson.